 *A final word of warning – keep your ears, eyes and tastes buds open when hitting the not-so mean streets of Barcelona, because I could write this list 50 different ways with 50 different recommendations and still be thirsting for more.

-Excellent tapas and a cool vibe await you in this neighbor (Gracia) haunt.
+Excellent tapas and a cool vibe await you in this neighbour (Gracia) haunt.
 Get pumped to take the tapas plunge.

-Tucked away on the edge where the trendy born neighborhood meets the Arc de Triumph, this little gem will make your taste buds love you all over again.
-I think about their duck carpaccio with shaved foie gras and it gives me goose bumps.
+Tucked away on the edge where the trendy born neighbourhood meets the Arc de Triumph, this little gem will make your taste buds love you all over again.
+I think about their duck carpaccio with shaved foie gras and it gives me goosebumps.
 No hyperbole.